-Our free consultation will most likely last around an hour.
+Our free consultation will most likely last around 30 mins.
 A dedicated mortgage advisor in Halifax can turn round an agreement in principle within 24 hours of this consultation, with a formal mortgage offer taking about three weeks on average.

 A dedicated mortgage advisor in Halifax will carry out a Fact Find to work out what your personal needs are prior to recommending the most suitable mortgage for you.
 In order to get an Agreement in Principle, you’ll be required to have a credit check.
 Once you have provided all the relevant documentation and a valuation of the property has been undertaken, you can be formally issued a mortgage offer.

-Your free mortgage consultation in Halifax with an advisor will last for roughly around one hour.
+Your free mortgage consultation in Halifax with an advisor will last for roughly around 30 mins.
 Once this has been undertaken, they will then recommend a mortgage for you.
 You’re under no obligation to accept this and have the freedom to walk away still, should you feel that’s the better option.

 To avoid being disappointed down the line, we suggest that you obtain an Agreement in Principle prior to property viewings in Halifax.
 You should obtain one no later than the point before you start making an offer in order to assist your bargaining position.

 An Agreement in Principle will most likely last between 30 and 90 days depending on who you take one out with.
 If your Agreement in Principle expires, come back to us and we’ll get this refreshed for you.